 “The abuse and trauma of my childhood has affected both my mental and physical health to an extreme degree.
 I don’t think I would be this sick without my history,” Hahn said.

 “I wanted to be a nurse, got caught up in gender studies and decided to study to become a social worker for transgender youth.
-The begining of the semester would be brilliant.
+The beginning of the semester would be brilliant.
 However, at the end I would sabotage myself and let my grades fall because I felt that I didn’t deserve a healthy, successful life.

 I would sleep ALL the time and gave up school work and hobbies.